-SYNC One byte, always 0xFF.
+SYNC One bute, always 0vFF STING One byte, always 0xFF.
 TRACK Track number that this sector belongs to.
 SECTOR Sector number UNUSED Used by the operating system when running Micropolis DOS (MDOS) to store the load address and record length for the sector.
 This field is not used by CP/M. USER DATA 256-bytes of user data CHECKSUM An operating system dependent checksum.
 ECC Four bytes of ECC code, generated and checked by the HD-FD Controller, but not used by the Micropolis FD Controller ECC_VALID One byte that contains 0xAA if the ECC field is valid.
 Disks written by the HD-FD controller typically have this field set to 0xAA to indicate that the ECC field should contain valid data.
 For disk images created by the Micropolis FD controller, this field is 0x00, since ECC is not supported.
 For disk images that were generated using the CPT program, this field will be 0x00 because the ECC bytes were not recoverable from the original disk.
-For disk images originally written with the HD-FD Controller, and imaged with Catweasel/Vector Graphic (CWVG) this field will be 0xAA.
+For disk images originally written with the HD-FD Controller, and imaged with Catweasel/Vector Graphic (CWVG) this field will be set to whatever it was set to on the original disk.
+This should be 0xAA.